eevee/eev.ee/content/2015-09-21-making-mario.markdown

 title: Making Mario
 date: 2015-09-20 23:45
-category: essay
+category: blog
-tags: game dev
+tags: gamedev, making things

 I bought [Super Mario Maker](https://en.wikipedia.org/wiki/Super_Mario_Maker) a few days ago.
 I was a little iffy on blowing $60 on a level editor, but I really like level editors, so here we are.